Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 10) **Ok but can I do anything about this?**

 &emsp; Aside from the workarounds I posted in the main description, there's some small things but no silver bullets.
-  - Disable raytracing in your user_settings.config file.
+  - Disable raytracing in your `user_settings.config file`.
 There's a bit more options there even when you turn it off through the in-game menu.
-Just don't touch rtxgi_scale.
+Just don't touch `rtxgi_scale`.
-  - Turn off Visible Equipment in the EWC mod options
+  - Turn off 'Visible Equipment' in the EWC mod options
-  - For out of memory crashes, apply the lua heap memory increase band-aid fix (--lua-heap-mb-size 2048 in the Steam launch options)
+  - For out of memory crashes, apply the lua heap memory increase band-aid fix (`--lua-heap-mb-size 2048` in the Steam launch options)
   - If you crash at the end of missions, try setting locked packages to 'Always' in the EWC mod options (which will make performance worse but hopefully lessen crashes).
 Didn't help with disconnects but YMMV.

 11) **Why does this require the MT plugin?**